NightOwlCoder/docZ/weblab-mcp/phase-2/strands-implementation-research/weblab-implementation-guide.md

   description: [
     "Get detailed information about a weblab experiment", "",
-    "This tool retrieves comprehensive information about a specific weblab experiment", "including treatments, CTI information, ownership, and configuration details.", "",
+    "This tool retrieves complete information about a specific weblab experiment", "including treatments, CTI information, ownership, and configuration details.", "",
     "Parameters:",